Linux Server Administration Made Easy with Hands-on Training

 Anyone suffering from technophobia (the fear of learning new technology).

-Anyone unable to complete the first section of the course.
+Anyone unable to complete Section 2 of the course.

 Basic networking concepts, how devices communicate, and basic troubleshooting of network connectivity issues.

-How to use a computer, a mouse and keyboard.
+How to use a computer, a mouse and a keyboard.

-How to configure a static IP address on an Network adapter.
+How to configure a static IP address on a Network adapter.

 PC. laptop or desktop capable of virtualization.
 (Virtualization enabled BIOS).